Cremation Costs in Oklahoma (2026)

 Regional Context for Cremation in Oklahoma

-Southern families in Oklahoma sometimes choose cremation but still want a traditional viewing and service — a perfectly valid option that costs around $5,000 in Oklahoma rather than the $1,400 direct cremation minimum.
+Southern families in Oklahoma sometimes choose cremation but still want a traditional viewing and service — a perfectly valid option that costs around $5,000 in Oklahoma, with preference highest in urban centers like Oklahoma City and Tulsa, rather than the $1,400 direct cremation minimum.
+Oklahoma's cremation rate has historically been lower than the national average.
+The regional cremation rate for West South Central states is between 45% and 49%, while some Northeastern states with higher overall funeral prices, such as those detailed in Connecticut funeral cost guides, follow different adoption patterns.
 If the decision to cremate is settled but a visitation matters to your family, price the full cremation-with-service option separately, as many Oklahoma funeral homes quote the two paths very differently.
+Oklahoma's cremation adoption rate increased by 13.7 percentage points over recent years.
+The COVID-19 pandemic accelerated cremation adoption in Oklahoma.

 Cremation Resources